 If epilepsy or any other neurological disorders are suspected, the vet and their staff will utilize Electroencephalogram (EEG) testing to observe and record the dog's brain's electric activity.
 If diagnosed with epilepsy, the vet will discuss dog antiepileptic drug therapy, which seeks not to cure the disorder but to stabilize the dog and reduce their seizure threshold as much as possible, therefore allowing them to lead a relatively normal life.

-If the staff suspects the muscle spasms result from poisoning, they will give your pet injections to induce vomiting (typically a drug called Apomorphine).
+The staff may suspect that the muscle spasms is a result from poisoning, they will give your pet injections to induce vomiting (typically a drug called Apomorphine).
 They may also choose to utilize IV fluids to flush any toxicity from the dog's major organs.

 Whenever dog muscle spasms or seizures are present, veterinarian staff will run blood work to check enzyme levels of important internal organs.
-Another laboratory testing may include analysis of the urine, fecal matter, as well as spinal fluid.
+Other laboratory testing may include analysis of the urine, fecal matter, as well as spinal fluid.
 If a limp is present or you share information of a recent fall or other injuries, they’ll take x-rays and/or CT scans.

 For non-epileptic episodes in dogs, the veterinarian may prescribe an anticonvulsant medication to be taken for a trial period, determining the pet’s responsiveness to the drug.
 The staff is also likely to suggest a change in your dog’s diet, replacing kibble full of chemicals and food dyes with all-natural ingredient-based meals.
 An elimination diet may be recommended, and most common foods for dogs with muscle spasms will usually be more holistic, organic human-grade, and the vet recommended brands.

 At Home Care for Dog Muscle Spasms

 With a diagnosis and advice from your dog’s veterinarian, you can now take the proper steps to alleviate discomfort and possibly even stop dog muscle spasms from occurring in the future.